-Nuxalk Radio has licence to operate granted by Nuxalk Stataltmc (hereditary leadership).
-The Alkw Media Society administers Nuxalk Radio with a board of directors from the Nuxalk and Bella Coola community.
+Nuxalk Radio has licence to operate granted by Nuxalk Stataltmc (hereditary leadership) and is administered by the Alkw Media Society.

 Nuxalk Radio aims to be a part of building a grassroots Indigenous radio network with the focus on maintaining our languages, healing and empowering our Nations.